Tag: non-fiction

 • Educational Science Games for Teenagers

-[One of 50 articles written for Demand Media in 2013] Educational games can be competitive – teams can vie to build a better tool, such as a water balloon catapult or battling robots.
+Educational games can be competitive – teams can vie to build a better tool, such as a water balloon catapult or battling robots.
 More often, educational games are cooperative activities.
-You may build something with others, or construct something virtually based on real-world physics using…
+You may build something with others, or construct something virtually based on real-world physics using a computer.
+Learning by doing is the essence of applied… Read more

 • Activities That Teach Deaf or Hard of Hearing Children to Write